 Guidelines for writing a thesis prospectus

-- The thesis prospectus is due on April 25th of your junior year, and is typically 10-15 pages in length.
+- The thesis prospectus is typically 10-15 pages in length and is due on April 25th of your junior year and for mid-year students, by November 20th of your junior year.
 Below are working guidelines for writing a thesis prospectus.

 - Thesis proposal